American black bear: Pelage

 The fur is soft, with dense underfur and long, coarse, thick guard hairs.
 The fur is not as shaggy or coarse as that of brown bears.
 American black bear skins can be distinguished from those of Asian black bears by the lack of a white blaze on the chest and hairier footpads.

-Despite their name, American black bears show a great deal of color variation.
+Despite their name, black bears show a great deal of color variation.
 Individual coat colors can range from white, blonde, cinnamon, light brown or dark chocolate brown to jet black, with many intermediate variations existing.
-Silvery-gray American black bears with a blue luster (this is found mostly on the flanks) occur along a portion of coastal Alaska and British Columbia.
+Silvery-gray American black bears with a blue luster (found mostly on the flanks) occur along a portion of coastal Alaska and British Columbia.
 White to cream-colored American black bears occur in the coastal islands and the adjacent mainland of southwestern British Columbia.
 Albino individuals have also been recorded.
-Black coats tend to predominate in moist areas such as Maine, New York, Tennessee, Michigan and western Washington.
-Approximately 70% of all American black bears are black, though only 50% of American black bears in the Rocky Mountains are black.
-Many American black bears in northwestern North America are cinnamon, blonde or light brown in color and thus may sometimes be mistaken for grizzly bears.
+Black coats tend to predominate in humid areas, such as Maine, New England, New York, Tennessee, Michigan and western Washington.
+Approximately 70% of all American black bears are black, though only 50% in the Rocky Mountains are black.
+Many in northwestern North America are cinnamon, blonde or light brown in color and thus may sometimes be mistaken for grizzly bears.
 Grizzly (and other types of brown) bears can be distinguished by their shoulder hump, larger size and broader, more concave skull.

 In his book The Great Bear Almanac, Gary Brown summarized the predominance of black or brown/blonde specimens by location: